 - Happy Tree Friends does this at the end of almost every episode, with a few exceptions here and there.

-- Tom and Jerry (pictured above) is the Trope Maker and the Trope Codifier, if not the Ur Example.
+- Tom and Jerry (pictured above).
 All of their episodes end with an iris out.

 - At the end of one Ed, Edd n Eddy episode, Edd says while Breaking the Fourth Wall, "An iris in [on Eddy] would be appropriate."
 After that happens and the screen is completely black, he says, "Thank you!"